dai905/thermalplex/README.md

 # Welcome
 ![ThermalPlex Logo](thermal_plex.png)
-Thermal plex is a fluorescent imaging method that expand the multiplexty by using steped DNA melting.
+Thermal plex is a fluorescent imaging method that expand the multiplexity by using steped DNA melting.